The early years: 1890’s – 1914

 From a Parish School to a Chartered Academy

 In 2008 Most Rev. Nicholas DiMarzio, Bishop of Brooklyn established the Diocesan Reconfiguration Committee (DRC).
 The committee submitted its twenty-nine (29) regional proposals to ensure the long term vitality and strength of Catholic Schools in the Diocese of Brooklyn.
 The process entitled “Preserving the Vision” was initiated by the DRC in the beginning of September 2008.
 It has involved the unprecedented collaboration and input of parents, teachers, principals, Parish and community leaders, pastors and Diocesan employees.

 The proposal moves all schools towards the adoption of a two-tiered governance model.
 Under this model, pastors of parishes aligned with an Academy are members of the Corporation with particular responsibility for the spiritual care of faculty, students and families.
 A Board of Directors composed of lay-leaders with specific competence is responsible for the fiscal oversight and governance of the new school.
 Read more from Bishop DiMarzio message

 St. Stanislaus Kostka School was among schools chosen for reconfiguration according to “Preserving the Vision” program.
 After long time of discussion, reflection and examination new charter of the school was prepared.
-Thanks to the approval by the State Education Department (P-12 Education Committee) the 2010-11 school year St. Stanislaus Kostka School will start as Catholic Academy.
+With approval by the State Education Department (P-12 Education Committee) the 2010-11 school year St. Stanislaus Kostka School started as Catholic Academy.